 Like the Sycamore, it drops winged seed pods called ‘ash keys’ in autumn, which contain the seeds.
 Ash keys hang in great bunches from autumn onwards often remaining right through winter.

+Ash Trees come into leaf much later than any other trees in the UK.
+You won't usually see the leaves appear until after April, this is closely followed by purple clusters of flowers that appear in early May.
 Ash leaves are made up of many opposing leaflets, which lie along a midrib; the whole leaf is on a stalk.
-The leaves come out later than any other, never before the end of April and the purple flower clusters appear in early May.
 The old saying “oak before ash we will have a splash - ash before oak we will have a soak”, which refers to the leaf burst, is not true!

-Ash trees have an olive green bark on the trunk, which is smooth in young trees but heavily ridged when mature.
-Branches, which have a greenish grey colour, often fall leaving holes, which are occupied by nesting birds.
+The trunk of the Ash Tree is olive green in colour and smooth when young, then, as the tree matures the bark becomes ridged.
+The branches, which have a greenish grey colour, often fall leaving holes, which are occupied by nesting birds.
 The branches have a tendency to incline downwards before rising up near their end.

 Ash Tree natural history and ancient wisdom: